Jacobmccarthy10/meridian-signal-to-execution/ARCHITECTURE.md

   connector combination in one flow.
 A conversation, not a blocker — but have it early.
 - **Identity.** Service principal versus on-behalf-of for the D365 write.
 Affects whether the audit trail shows the buyer or the workflow as the actor.
 It should show the buyer.
-- **Model Serving.** Confirm Claude on Databricks Model Serving is enabled in the tenant, and confirm with the CISO that it satisfies the no-egress requirement in writing.
 - **The Monday export.** Contents, grain, refresh timing, identifiers, quality.
 The guardrails are only as good as the position they read.
 - **Environments.** Dev/test/prod Power Platform environments and solution-based